Russia’s Wagner chief says he is pulling his mercenary forces out of Bakhmut

 "These are Wagner lads who died today.
 The blood is still fresh," Mr Prigozhin said, pointing to the corpses around him.
 "They came here as volunteers and they're dying so you can get fat in your offices."

 Moscow sees Bakhmut as a stepping stone to other larger citiesin the region of Donetsk.
 Taking control of the area known as Donbas, Ukraine’s industrial heartland that includes the regions of Donetsk and neighbouring Luhansk is a major aim of Mr Putin’s invasion of Ukraine.
-The fierce, months-long battle for Bakhmut has gained an outsized political and symbolic importance for both Moscow and Kyiv, with neither side wanting to be seen to lose it.
+The fierce, months-long battle for Bakhmut has gained an outsized political importance for both Moscow and Kyiv, with neither side wanting to be seen to lose it.

+For President Volodymyr Zelensky and the Ukrainian military, the city has become a symbol of the country’s resistance against a Russian winter offensive.
+Moscow’s military chiefs and the Kremlin will be desperate for a battlefield victory to trumpet given how little progress his country’s push for more territory in Ukraine has been.

+Mr Prigozhin began publicly feuding with defence chiefs last year, accusing them of incompetence, and of deliberately depriving Wagner of ammunition out of personal animosity towards him as a Putin ally.
+In recent weeks he had been claiming incremental gains by his forces around Bakhmut, with Ukraine’s military chiefs sayig that the situation on the ground was “difficult” for Ukranian troops.
+But those pronouncements by the Wagner chief have slowly morphed into complaints about a lack of support.

 Join our commenting forum